SammiHammi3/CARSLab-Error-Detection/README.md

 6. NaNs and Infs
 7. A large quantity of point values greater than the reported maximum range

 * Issues 6 and 7 are done in a separate node, so that they don't throttle the other fault detections.
 I did some in-person testing and found that if they are in the same node, the node missed 7 in 10 messages, so I have separated the intense stuff from the less-intense stuff.
+After this separation, I found that running both fault detection nodes at the same time worked well, and no drop in performance was noticed.

 # Technical Stuff:

 This repository is made for Robot Operating System 2 (ROS2), Humble distro.
 There are two custom nodes -- one for the less-intensive searches, and one for the more-intensive searches.
-The nodes are called "pointcloud_checker" and "message_searcher" respectively. "pointcloud_checker" does a fault detection on every message, while "message_searcher" checks every 20 messages (the things it searches for are unlikely to change between messages, so it can save processing power by not checking every one of them).
+The nodes are called "lidar_breadth_search" and "lidar_depth_search" respectively. "lidar_breadth_search" does a fault detection on every message, while "lidar_depth_search" checks every 20 messages (the things it searches for are unlikely to change between messages, so it can save processing power by not checking every one of them).
+The alerts go to the topics "/lidar_breadth_logs" and "/lidar_depth_logs".

-There are two packages in this repository: the listener and analysis package named "lidar_error_checker", and the package that creates a custom interface (message) type for the LiDAR error logging named "lidar_interfaces".
+There are two packages in this repository: the listener/analysis package named "lidar_error_checker", and the package that creates a custom interface (message) type for the LiDAR error logging named "lidar_interfaces".

-After detecting an issue, it sends an alert through the topic /lidar_logs in the following format:
+After detecting an issue, the node sends an alert through its respective logging topic in the following format:

-Level (byte), Error Name (string), Description (string)

-"Level" refers to the severity of the error.
+Level (byte), Error Name (string), Description (string).    ("Level" refers to the severity of the error).

 0 -- Debug